thejbone/FxBiomeRTP_Chillax/README.md

 (which contains the saved scanned data) is deleted.

 Since this runs a scan on the world, it is recommended to take a backup of the world before installing the plugin.

+## Download
+You can download the latest version from [Ore](https://ore.spongepowered.org/FusionDev/FxBiomeRTP)

 ## Commands and Permissions
 | Command    | Permission                  | Description                            |